General Terms & Conditions of Auction Sale – For Auctions held in SCOTLAND

 In cases of competing bids, each bid must exceed the previous bid by an increment determined by the auctioneer.
 If no bids exceed the reserve price, the auctioneer may, at their discretion, resubmit the lot or offer it in smaller lots or combined groups.
 The highest bid above the reserve price, or the bid matching the reserve price, shall secure the lot for the bidder.

-Upon the auctioneer’s final bid fall, the successful bidder must immediately pay any remaining deposit (if higher than original deposit) at the designated by Auctioneer Form of Payment to meet 10% minimum or £3,000 if lower.
+Upon the auctioneer’s final bid fall, the successful bidder must immediately pay any remaining deposit (if higher than original deposit) at the designated by Auctioneer Form of Payment to meet 5% (unless specifically 10% requested by the Seller as per Special Conditions of Sale or in Description of the Lot) minimum or £3,000 if lower.
 If the bidder wishes to continue bidding on additional lots, they may defer payment of the deposit, subject to the auctioneer’s approval, until they have completed their bids.

 The successful bidder must promptly pay reservation fees due to allow they sign off the Minute of Preference and Enactment (effective from the auction date) to formally bind themselves to the agreed price.
 If acting as an agent, the bidder must specify the principal’s details at the time of signing/or payment of fees.
 If the bidder fails to provide those details, the auctioneer may re-offer the lot or authorize a representative to sign on behalf of the bidder and principal.